At a glance

 - This target is to be achieved with the help of the National Energy Efficiency Action Plan and the Energy Efficiency Strategy for Buildings.

-In 2017, 27 % of the total final energy consumption in Germany went into heating in buildings.
+In 2018, 26 % of the total final energy consumption in Germany went into heating in buildings.
 In addition, nearly 5 % were used to heat water and cool rooms.
-By comparison: Consumption was therefore around one sixth higher than in the largest consumption sector, transport, which accounts for around 30% of total final energy consumption.
-Referring to this significant share, the Federal Minister for the Environment claimed in 2014 the need of a heat transition with a radically new approach to heating (‘Wärmewende’) in order to achieve a successful energy transition (‘Energiewende’) (BReg 2014, in German only).
+By comparison: Consumption was therefore around 10 % higher than in the largest consumption sector, transport, which accounts for around 30% of total final energy consumption.
+Referring to this significant share, the Federal Minister for the Environment claimed in 2014 the In order to achieve a successful energy transition (‘Energiewende’) we need a heat transition with a radically new approach to heating (‘Wärmewende’) (BReg 2014, in German only).

-The ‘building-related final energy consumption’ indicator shown here is based on one of the quantitative targets of the energy transition programme.
+The indicator is based on one of the quantitative targets of the energy transition programme.
 It includes consumption for heating and cooling rooms as well as for hot water.
-For non-residential buildings, permanent lighting is, in line with energy-saving legislation, recorded as well.
+For non-residential buildings, permanent lighting is included as well, in line with energy-saving legislation.

 Assessing the development

 The building-related final energy consumption fell by around 17 % to 2,983 petajoules between 2008 and 2018.
 This is equivalent to 33.2 % of the final energy consumption in Germany.
 Although over the years in question, residential and effective space have increased, energy consumption for room heating decreased.
 This is mainly the result of higher energy efficiency standards for new buildings and refurbished old buildings.
 Variation throughout the years is mainly due to differences in weather conditions over the years.